There are at least three fundamental challenges facing browser cryptography:

 - Protects against iFrame embeds and sets XSS Protection headers

 Scoring an A+ with Observatory doesn’t necessarily mean that your site is 100% secure.
-It does mean you’re following best practices and making solid steps towards a stable, secure website and can more safely use tools like browser crypto on modern browsers.
-Tozny’s Admin Console scores an A+, and we are committed to providing the best tools possible for you to safely integrate browser crypto tools like InnoVault with your own site.
+It does mean you’re following best practices and making solid steps towards a stable, secure website and can more safely use tools like browser cryptography on modern browsers.
+Tozny’s Admin Console scores an A+, and we are committed to providing the best tools possible for you to safely integrate browser cryptography tools like TozStore with your own site.

 Note: If you think you’ve found a flaw with any part of this approach, please contact us and let us know.